Germany's coronavirus tracing app criticized over warning failures | DW | 25.07.2020

-A media report first revealed an issue on Android devices that meant some users weren't notified if they had come into contact with the virus.
-The fault was later found on iPhones too, and is yet to be fixed.
+A media report first revealed an issue affecting Android devices that meant some users weren't notified if they had come into contact with COVID-19.
+The fault was also later found on iPhones.

-Germany's coronavirus app for tracking infections wasn't working properly for up to five weeks due to an issue affecting millions of Android and Apple devices, German media reported on Friday.
+Germany's coronavirus app for tracking infections wasn't working properly for up to five weeks due to an issue affecting millions of Android and Apple devices, German media have reported.

-Initially, Bild reported that users of Samsung and Huawei phones, among others, weren't sent an alert if they had come into contact with the virus.
+Initially, the Bild daily newspaper said users of Samsung and Huawei phones, among others, weren't sent an alert if they had come into contact with someone infected with COVID-19.

 Read more: Day one of using Germany's coronavirus tracing app

-"There was indeed a problem with earlier versions of the Corona-Warn-App in terms of background updates on Android devices," a spokesman for the SAP software company, which worked with the German government to develop the app, told Bild.
+"There was indeed a problem with earlier versions of the Corona-Warn-App in terms of background updates on Android devices," a spokesman for the SAP software manufacturer, which worked with the German government to develop the app, told Bild on Friday.
+The ministry said the issue has since been fixed.

-Later on Friday, the Tagesschau news site reported that a similar problem was experienced by iPhone users.
+Later Friday, the Tagesschau news site reported that a similar problem had been experienced by iPhone users.

-"There are problems, and I very much hope that they will either be resolved very, very quickly or that we will find an effective workaround to get the functionality up and running," Thomas Klingbeil from SAP was cited as saying.
+"There are problems, and I very much hope that they will either be resolved very, very quickly or that we will find an effective workaround to get the functionality up and running," said Thomas Klingbeil from SAP.
 "The problem we have is that the background update does not appear to be called by the operating system."

-Tagesschau said developers had informed Apple about the issue, who had acknowledged a bug in the iOS operating system.
+Tagesschau said developers had informed Apple about the issue, and said the tech giant had acknowledged a bug in the iOS operating system.

 Germany's coronavirus tracing app works by exchanging anonymous codes with other smartphone users who come within 2 meters (6.5 feet) for a period of 15 minutes or longer.